wcerfgba/moneylab-nft-essay/nft-bad.md

-nfts are just the latest attempt at commodification, riding on the coat-tails of the cryptocurrency bubble. even if nfts are theoretically capable of providing value to artists,
+nfts are just the latest attempt at commodification, riding on the coat-tails of the cryptocurrency bubble. even if nfts are theoretically capable of providing value to artists, the market for nfts has quickly become entirely speculative,